FiyinfoluwaDav/Github-repo-finder/README.md

 ### 5. Configure your Project

-*   Vercel will use the `vercel.json` file to configure the project, so you shouldn't need to change anything in the "Build and Output Settings".
+*   Vercel should automatically detect that this is a Node.js project.
+You shouldn't need to change anything in the "Build and Output Settings".
 *   **Environment Variables:** This is the most important step.
 Your application needs the `GITHUB_TOKEN` and `GEMINI_API_KEY` to work.
 You need to add these as environment variables in your Vercel project settings.
     *   Go to the "**Settings**" tab of your project on Vercel.
     *   Click on "**Environment Variables**".